 Its incremental & iterative model has proven to accommodate new changes in an extremely cost-efficient way.

-However, if you’re planning to fill the gaps through digital transformation in your healthcare organization, it is essential to partner with or outsource your project to a reliable software development company.
+However, if you’re planning to fill the gaps through digital transformation in your healthcare organization, it is essential to partner with a digital transformation company or outsource your project to a reliable software development company.

 Challenge 3 - Resistance to Change